rayyan/mapbox-me/README.md

 # MapBox Me

 Small reference implementation of native iPhone MapBox maps.
-Displays user's location on MapBox Streets somewhat like Maps.app.
+Displays user's location & heading on MapBox Streets somewhat like Maps.app.

-Needs improvement, as Route-Me doesn't feature a built-in "home in on user" functionality.
+Makes use of the built-in user location services capabilities of the [MapBox iOS SDK](https://github.com/mapbox/mapbox-ios-sdk).

 Since this project uses submodules, you'll need to check them out, or clone the project with